 The accuracy and consistency of inspection data is crucial to the entire bridge management operation as it lays the foundation for any bridge management systems.
 The data gathered through the Bridge Inspection Program aids in making decisions for needed maintenance, repair, rehabilitation, and replacement as well as improving design for new bridges.
-Furthermore, quality inspection and documentation practices will help to uphold the Wisconsin Department of Transportation's (WisDOT) commitment to the safety of the traveling public.
+Furthermore, quality inspection and documentation practices will help to uphold the WISDOT commitment to the safety of the traveling public.

 In order to maintain the accuracy and consistency of structure inspections and structure inspection reports, inspection programs are required to have appropriate quality control and quality assurance (QC/QA) measures.
 Typical QC procedures will include a centralized qualification list for inspectors, the online data management software for bridge information (HSIS), and Quality Control Best Practices to provide a review or validation process.
-Furthermore, WisDOT Bureau of Structures, each region, and each county shall conduct QC practices of their inspection program as outlined in this section.
+Furthermore, WisDOT BOS, each region, and each county shall conduct QC practices of their inspection program as outlined in this section.